jincyjos22/Diabetes-Progression-Prediction-ANN/README.md

 ### 6. Model Improvement

-- Experimented with additional hidden layers.
+- Experimented with different hidden layers.
 - Tuned the number of neurons.
-- Adjusted learning rates and epochs.
+- Adjusted epochs and learning rates.
-- Compared results before and after improvements.
+- Compared model performance before and after improvements.

 ## Results

-The ANN model successfully learned patterns from the dataset and predicted diabetes progression with reasonable accuracy.
-Model performance was improved through hyperparameter tuning and architectural modifications.
+The ANN model successfully learned patterns from the Diabetes dataset and predicted disease progression with reasonable accuracy.
+Model performance was improved through hyperparameter tuning and architecture modifications.

 ## Repository Structure